The Maternal and Child Health Scholarship Program (MatCH) offers a portal into multidisciplinary research environments.

 The Provost of the University of Alberta put out a call for ideas in the development of a unique approach to the training of graduate students with the intention of provide an exceptional learning environment for high calibre students.

-The MatCH program funded by the Provost at the University of Alberta, is a multi-disciplinary and inter-disciplinary program that encompasses basic science, clinical, epidemiology and health services research in the departments of Medical Genetics, Pediatrics, Obstetrics and Gynecology and the Women and Children’s Health Research Institute as part of the Medical Sciences Graduate Program.
+The MatCH program, funded by the Provost at the University of Alberta in conjunction with the Women and Children's Health Research Institute and the Stollery Children's Hospital Foundation, is a multi-disciplinary and inter-disciplinary program that encompasses basic science, clinical, epidemiology and health services research in the departments of Medical Genetics, Pediatrics, Obstetrics and Gynecology as part of the Medical Sciences Graduate Program.